meleu/tdd-ruby/ruby-tooling.md

 ## Basic Ruby coding style

 Throughout this book you'll see how Rubyists usually write their code.
-For now the only thing I want to say is that we name our variables and methods using `snake_case` rather than `camelCase`.
+For now the only thing we need to know is that we name our variables and methods using `snake_case` (not `camelCase`).

 ### Ruby Linter and Formatter